 - Finally, the Wikipedia computer systems engineering entry may be useful.

-- Bachelor of Engineering (Computer Systems) (Honours) combined degrees (including with Bachelor of Computer Science)
+- Bachelor of Engineering (Computer and Network Systems) (Honours) combined degrees (including with Bachelor of Computer Science)